 The researchers went on to note that while security and antivirus companies may use these findings to promote their own tools and services that the only real solution was likely to come from the vendors themselves.

-Unfortunately, even devices with built-in encryption are not safe from these weakness.
+Unfortunately, even devices with built-in encryption are not safe from these weaknesses.
 The decryption key is also left intact on a device once it has been factory reset.
 While that key is itself encrypted, gaining access to it would be a few days’ worth of work for most hackers, according to the researchers.

-It must be noted that devices running Android 4.4 and above were not tested, so it is not clear whether devices running Android KitKat and Lollipop are also affected, although the researchers were quick to point out that it’s plausible that they could be.
+It must be noted that devices running Android 4.4 and above were not tested, so it is not clear whether devices running Android Oreo, KitKat and Lollipop are also affected, although the researchers were quick to point out that it’s plausible that they could be.

 Alternatively, once a phone has been factory reset, the flash storage can be refilled with useless data to overwrite the tokens and crypto keys left in flash storage.
 Of course, the app used to fill the phone would need to be installed outside of Google Play to avoid a Google token being registered on the device once again.
 The only other solution the researchers came up with was to destroy the device.